gjwgit/rattleng/assets/markdown/visual.md

 and the [Mosaic
 Plot](https://survivor.togaware.com/datascience/mosaic-plot.html).

-Different themes can be chosen for any of the *ggplot2* based plots.
+Different themes (colour ans style) for your plots can be chosen for all of the *ggplot2* based plots.
 See the [Data Science Desktop Survival Guide](https://survivor.togaware.com/datascience/themes-in-rattle.html) for details.